Why is mediation better than going to a lawyer?

-It is always more positive to resolve a case by agreement between the two spouses than to go to trial, both financially and emotionally.
+It is always more positive, financially and emotionally, to resolve a case by agreement between the two spouses than to go to trial.
 When spouses create their own divorce agreement, it’s called a negotiated settlement, which becomes a Consent Decree.
 This provides more privacy and control than a judge deciding divorce terms at a trial.

 Although your lawyer may recommend that you accept or reject a particular settlement proposal, the decision to settle or not to settle is yours, not your attorney’s decision.
 It is important for you to understand that your lawyer cannot and will not make that decision for you.
 You are in control.

 Negotiated Settlement in Mediation